 Because this is a vinaigrette based dressing, it will keep well in the fridge for up to two weeks.
 This poppyseed dressing doesn’t contain any dairy or fresh herbs, allowing it to have a longer shelf life.

 I often make a double batch because it’s absolutely delicious and we get through it so quickly!
 The ingredients will separate a little, so just give it a good shake before you use it.

 What’s your favorite salad?
 I’d love to hear!

-- Combine all of the ingredients in a jar and shake well.
+- Combine ingredients in a jar or mixing bowl.